murrellrr/celastrina/@celastrina/http/README.md

 ### function.json
 Update you r Microsoft Azure function.json file with the following directive "entryPoint": "execute".
-Your in and out bdinges should be named "req" and "res" respectively.
-Your function.json should look something like this:
+Your in and out bdinges should be named `req` and `res` respectively.
+Your `function.json` should look something like this:

 ```
 {